panchomb/ie-exercise-3/modules/network/vpn-gateway/README.md

 | [`vpnConnections`](#parameter-vpnconnections) | array | The VPN connections to create in the VPN gateway. |
 | [`vpnGatewayScaleUnit`](#parameter-vpngatewayscaleunit) | int | The scale unit for this VPN gateway. |

-### Parameter: `name`

-Name of the VPN gateway.

-- Required: Yes
-- Type: string

-### Parameter: `virtualHubResourceId`

-The resource ID of a virtual Hub to connect to.
-Note: The virtual Hub and Gateway must be deployed into the same location.

-- Required: Yes
-- Type: string

 ### Parameter: `bgpSettings`

 BGP settings details.
 - Required: No
 - Type: object
 - Default: `{}`